eurostat/JGiscoTools/README.md

 # EuroGeoStat

-[EuroGeoStat](https://github.com/jgaffuri/EuroGeoStat) is a software library for the manipulation of geographical and statistical data, with a focus on European data produced by [Eurostat](http://ec.europa.eu/eurostat).
+[EuroGeoStat](https://github.com/jgaffuri/EuroGeoStat) is a Java software library for the manipulation of geographical and statistical data, with a focus on European data produced by [Eurostat](http://ec.europa.eu/eurostat).

 EuroGeoStat library currently allows:
 - Automatic production statistical maps (with a focus on maps based on Eurostat data and NUTS regions).